 Ms. Eisenhower is also well known for her teaching and is a former Dance Program Director and Professor of Dance at Oakland University in Rochester, Michigan.
 At OU, she was awarded a Travis Professorship and was honored twice by the OU Board of Trustees.
 She also received an OU Research Fellowship, 25 faculty research grants, and the Faculty Recognition Award for her outstanding contributions in the field of dance.
 In 2012, she was appointed the status of Professor Emerita.

 Barbara Zaleski (Rochester Co-Motion Director) was raised in Macomb, MI where she began her early training with Renee Wood, Stephanie Pizzo and Christina Tasco.
 After graduating from high school, Barbara attended the trainee program at the Conservatory of Fort Wayne Ballet under the direction of Karen Gibbons-Brown.
 In 2008, she entered Fort Wayne Ballet as a Corps de Ballet member and later became a Soloist.
 Zaleski has performed in many ballets including, Cinderella, Giselle, A Midsummer Nights Dream, La Sylphide and The Nutcracker.
 While at Fort Wayne Ballet, she studied Dance Pedagogy, Kinesiology, Choreography Composition and Music Theory.
-In 2010, Barbara moved back to Michigan to perform with Eisenhower Dance for two seasons.
-She is a former EDC Director and is celebrating her sixth year of teaching at Eisenhower Dance Center.
-The summer of 2014 Barbara married her long time love, Dave Zaleski.
+In 2010, Barbara moved back to Michigan to perform with Eisenhower Dance for two seasons and began teaching at Eisenhower Dance Center.

-Katie Wiley (Dance Instructor / E/D Apprentice) received her early training at Young People’s Ballet Theatre in Flint, MI.
+Katie Wiley ( E/D Apprentice / Birmingham Kid's Creating Director) received her early training at Young People’s Ballet Theatre in Flint, MI.
 In 2014 she graduated from Butler University with a Bachelor of Arts in Dance Pedagogy and a Bachelor of Arts in Psychology.
 While with Butler Ballet she performed works by Derek Reid, Susan McGuire, and Cynthia Pratt.
 Katie has also attended summer programs with Hubbard Street Dance Chicago, Giordano Dance Chicago, Joffrey Ballet, and Carolina Ballet.

-Amanda Burnett grew up dancing with the Encore Dance Academy.
+Amanda Rea-Burnett grew up dancing with Encore Dance Academy.
 She spent eighteen years dancing in competitions and won numerous awards throughout the United States.
 Amanda was a guest performer at the Magic Kingdom in Florida.
-She was the 2002 Teen Superstar and has won multiple 1st place Overall Awards in the competitions she participated in.
-Amanda has been teaching dance for 10 years and is a performing company member of the Allure Dance Company.
+She was the 2002 Teen Superstar and has won multiple 1st place Overall Awards.
+Amanda has been teaching dance for more than a decade and is a performing company member of the Allure Dance Company.